heipei/github-commit-badge/README.markdown

 Usage
 =====

 To use it on your website you'll have to put this somewhere.
+This means the .js file as well as the .css and the lib/ and img/ directories.
 To adjust the width of the whole thing look inside the style.css and set it for the container-class.
 I know that the way to define user/repos is still somewhat cumbersome.